rllemos/World_Weather_Analysis/README.md

 1. Use the Google Directions API to create a travel itinerary that shows the route between four cities chosen from the customer’s possible travel destinations.
 2. Create a marker layer map with a pop-up marker for each city on the itinerary.

-For example, the image below shows a four stop itinerary in Norther Brazil:
+For example, the image below shows a four stop itinerary in Northern Brazil:

 ![](Vacation_Itinerary/WeatherPy_travel_map.png)